-Sexual and reproductive violence, including forced sterilisation, forced abortion and menstruation suppression - are all forms of violence.
+Sexual and reproductive violence, including forced sterilisation, forced abortion and menstruation suppression.
 More information on this can be found in the "Dehumanised - The Forced Sterilisation of Women and Girls with Disabilities in Australia" paper by Women with Disabilities Australia.

 Neglect